Canziyos/Experimental_Mood_Detection/baseline_models_as_of_24.md

 1. **Log‑Mel Spectrogram + 2D‑CNN** (often ResNet‑34 or VGG‑like).
 2. **MFCCs + BiLSTM / 1‑D CNN** (the older but still widely used variant).
+3. wav2vec and HuBERT are recent transformer-style encoders for SER that are gaining ground (especially in 2023–2024).

 > **End‑to‑end waveform**: Trigeorgis et al., *“Adieu Features?
 End‑to‑End Speech Emotion Recognition Using a Deep Convolutional Recurrent Network,”* shows that raw‑waveform CNN‑RNN can outperform hand‑crafted MFCC pipelines when enough data are available.